neondatabase/neon/docs/rfcs/025-generation-numbers.md

 it needs for synchronization, and not the broader control plane functionality.

 ## Implementation Part 2: Optimizations

+### Persistent deletion queue

+Between writing our a new index_part.json that doesn't reference an object, and executing the deletion, an object passes through a window where it is only referenced in memory, and could be leaked if the pageserver is stopped uncleanly.
+That introduces conflicting incentives: we would like to delay deletions to minimize control plane load and allow aggregation of full-sized DeleteObjects requests, but we would also like to minimize leakage by executing deletions promptly.

+To resolve this, we may make the deletion queue persistent, writing out deletion lists as S3 objects for later execution.
+This shrinks the window of possible object loss to the gap between writing index_part.json, and writing the next deletion list ot S3.
+The actual deletion of objects (with its requirement to sync with the control plane) may happen much later.

+The flow of deletion becomes:

+1. Enqueue in memory
+2. Enqueue persistently by writing out a deletion list, storing the attachment generations and node generation.
+3. Validate the deletion list by calling to the control plane
+4. Execute the valid parts of the deletion list (i.e. call DeleteObjects)

+There is existing work (https://github.com/neondatabase/neon/pull/4960) to create a deletion queue: this would be extended by adding the "step 3" validation step.

+Since this whole section is an optimization, there is a lot of flexibility in exactly how the deletion queue should work, especially in the timing of the validation step:

+- A (simplest):validate the
+  deletion list before persisting it.
+This has the downside of delaying persistence of deletes until the control plane is available.
+- B: validate a list at the point of executing it.
+This has the downside that because we're doing the validation much later, there is a good chance some attachments might have changed, and we will end up leaking objects.
+- C (preferred): validate lazily in the background after persistence of the list, maintaining an "executable" pointer into the list of deletion lists to reflect which ones are elegible for execution, and re-writing deletion lists if they are found to contain some operations not elegible for execution.
+This is the most efficient approach in terms of I/O, at the cost of some complexity in implementation.

+Persistence is to S3 rather than local disk so that if a pageserver is stopped uncleanly and then the same node_id is started on a fresh physical machine, the deletion queue can still continue without leaking objects.

+As well as reducing leakage, the ability of a persistent queue to accumulate deletions over long timescale has side benefits:

+- Over enough time we will always accumulate enough keys to issue full-sized (1000 object) DeleteObjects requests, minimizing overall request count.
+- If in future we implement a read-only mode for pageservers to read the data of tenants, then delaying deletions avoids the need for that remote pageserver to be fully up to date with the latest index when serving reads from old LSNs.
+The read-only node might be using stale metadata that refers to objects eliminated in a recent compaction, but can still service reads without refreshing metadata as long as the old objects deletion is delayed.

 ### Optional: Synchronizing attachments on pageserver startup